nsat/space-services-user-guide/Fundamentals.md

 The satellite bus manages power consumption and collection of solar energy.
 In the unlikely event that there is not enough power to maintain the health of the satellite bus, a payload window may be aborted or not attempted at all.

-## Antennas & Aperatures (Cameras)
+## Antennas & Apertures (Cameras)
 Various antennas are made available on the Software Defined Radio (SDR) payload.
 Some antennas allow for Tx/Rx while others are Rx only.
 Spire provides utilities for RF capture and receive.

 The Imaging Payload Interface (IPI) payload provides customer with access to one or more cameras.
-Spire provides an SDK and utilities for managing and aquiring images.
+Spire provides an SDK and utilities for managing and acquiring images.

 ## Attitude Control